vuthanhtung2412/computer-setup/Mac/other_apps_setups/vivaldi.md

   + only use tab for page that has high latency load (ddog, figma)
 + Memory saver to `automatic`
 + Panels on the right
++ complex grid tile is only possible in tab group
 + Fix quick command priority
   + open tabs
   + commands